It supports full- and half-duplex and has configurable termination.

 To test a RS485 Bricklet you need to have Brick Daemon and Brick Viewer installed.
 Brick Daemon acts as a proxy between the USB interface of the Bricks and the API bindings.
 Brick Viewer connects to Brick Daemon.
 It helps to figure out basic information about the connected Bricks and Bricklets and allows to test them.

 Connect the RS485 Bricklet to a Brick with a Bricklet Cable.
 Connect the RX+ to the TX+ pin and the RX- to the TX- pin with two cables to make the Bricklet read back its own output.
-Configure the DIP switches to full duplex mode, depending on the used cables, with or without termination.
+Configure the DIP switches to full duplex mode, with half termination (1: on, 2: off, 3: off, 4: off).
+This is a diversion from the normal Full-Duplex terminated setting, because the Bricklet talks back to itself for this test.
+Otherwise the total termination resistance would be 60 Ohm instead of 120 Ohm if both 120 Ohm termination resistors would be connected in parallel.

 If you connect the Brick to the PC over USB, you should see a new tab named "RS485 Bricklet" in the Brick Viewer after a moment.
 Select this tab.
 Set the mode to RS485 and the duplex option to full duplex and then click Save Configuration.
 If everything went as expected you can now type some text into the input editbox and hit enter.
 The same text should then show up in the textarea above.